rails/rails/guides/source/testing.md

 --------------

 System tests allow you to test user interactions with your application, running tests in either a real or a headless browser.
-System tests uses Capybara under the hood.
+System tests use Capybara under the hood.

 For creating Rails system tests, you use the `test/system` directory in your application.
 Rails provides a generator to create a system test skeleton for you.